pytorch/glow/docs/Optimizations.md

     with updated quantized weights based on the quantization parameters from the Quantize node.

+  * External Quantization Pass

+    In external quantization, nodes are added in model loader with the assumption of INT8 support from the backend.
+If the backend doesn't support a node in INT8, this pass converts that node to FP32 or FP16 depending upon the convert-to-fp16 flag.
+Along with data type modification, it adds dequantization and quantization nodes respectively at the input and the output of the target node.

   * RescaleQuantized(Max(X,Y)) -> Max(RescaleQuantized(X), RescaleQuantized(Y))

     It's OK to rescale the operands because even if the output range is smaller then truncation